bartificer/programming-by-stealth/docs/pbs32.md

 }
 ```

 Note the use of jQuery’s `$()` function with an HTML tag as the first argument to create new HTML elements, the use of jQuery’s `.val()` and `.text()` functions to set the value and text of the newly created `option` elements, and finally the use of jQuery’s `.append()` function to inject the newly created `option` elements into the `select` elements.
-Also notice that for each dropdown, jQuery’s `.prop()` function is used to select an appropriate default option.
+Also notice that, for each dropdown, jQuery’s `.prop()` function is used to select an appropriate default option.

 ## A Challenge

-Using the file `pbs32a.html` from this instalment’s ZIP file as either a starting point, or merely as a relevant example, create a web page that contains five dropdown menus allowing the user to select an hour, minute, day, month, and year, and a button that when pushed renders the selected date and time in ISO8601 format (the format outputted by `pbs.DateTime.prototype.toString()`), as well as all permutations of American and European date formats and 12 and 24 hour time formats.
+Using the file `pbs32a.html` from this instalment’s ZIP file as either a starting point, or merely as a relevant example, create a web page that contains five dropdown menus allowing the user to select an hour, minute, day, month, and year, and a button that, when pushed, renders the selected date and time in ISO8601 format (the format outputted by `pbs.DateTime.prototype.toString()`), as well as all permutations of American and European date formats and 12 and 24 hour time formats.
 When the user chooses an impossible date, the page should handle that error in a sane way.

 ## Final Thoughts

 On our JavaScript track we have now built a collection of pretty full-featured prototypes for representing dates and times, we’ve revised how JavaScript error handling works, and what’s better, we’ve brought our prototypes into the browser and combined them with HTML forms using jQuery.

 We will soon be staring on a whole new suite of JavaScript prototypes, but before we do, we’ll learn our first formal piece of software engineering – Test Driven Development (TDD).
 All software written by humans will inevitably contain bugs, but that’s no reason not to use sound methodologies in an attempt to systematically reduce the number of mistakes we make.
 That’s where TDD comes in.
 With TDD you start by defining the tests that your finished functions must pass before you even write a single character of code for the function itself.
-Then, when the function is written, you can check whether or not it does what you intended it to do by running your pre-defined tests against it.
+Then, when the function is written, you can check whether or not it does what you intended it to do by running your predefined tests against it.

 As well as learning about TDD, we’ll also continue to explore HTML forms in the next instalment.
-I particular, we’ll be focusing on basic text input with text boxes and text areas.
+In particular, we’ll be focusing on basic text input with text boxes and text areas.
 As similar as they sound, those two are actually very different beasts in HTML!